 Your special features - the USP

-Other exemplary USPs are:
+Other exemplary USPs include:

-- Offers like mastermind-groups
+- Offers like mastermind groups

 - Special training designs